 - Talk with your family and friends about what you have learnt, and why you think it is important that porn’s influence is addressed.

-- Share our website or some of the downloadable information on our website – such as our Parent Tip Sheets.
+- Share our website or some of the downloadable resources on our resources hub – such as our Parent Tip Sheets.

 - Watch our films, Love and Sex in an Age of Pornography and The Porn Factor.
-In Australia, you can view them when they are broadcast on SBS or SBS Viceland, or purchase your own copy on DVD here.
+In Australia, you can view them when they are broadcast on SBS or SBS Viceland, or access them on demand via our resources hub.